lexedata/lexedata/docs/paper.md

 Maintaining the integrity of CLDF as relational database is difficult using general CSV editing tools.
 This holds in particular for the usual dataset size of hundreds of languages and concepts, and formats unfamiliar to most linguists.
-Dedicated relational database software simplifies the maintenance of the data structures, but sets an even bigger hurdle even to researchers who are reasonably computer-savy.
+Dedicated relational database software, which simplifies the maintenance of the data constraints, would set an even bigger hurdle to researchers, even to those who are reasonably computer-savy.

 The major existing tool for curating lexical datasets in other formats and providing them as CLDF for interoperability is cldfbench [@cldfbench].
-However, it assumes that the data curator is not in a position to edit the dataset.
+However, cldfbench assumes that the data curator is not necessarily qin a position to edit the dataset.
 As such, it must provide a very flexible interface to transform and curate CLDF datasets, at the cost of making this accessible through an API which requires the writing of Python code.

 Given that a majority of comparative linguists are unfamiliar with programming, Lexedata is designed to not need any programming skills.
 In contrast with